-When installing a unit in the conditioned space, the reactivation inlet and outlet must be ducted to and from another area to prevent warm, moist air from being returned to the conditioned space.
+When installing the system in the conditioned space, the reactivation air inlet and outlet must be ducted to and from another area to prevent warm, moist air from being returned to the conditioned space.

-The reactivation air temperature at the outlet will be warm (approximately 120° F) and humid.
+The reactivation air temperature at the outlet will be warm (approximately 120 $^{\rm o}{\rm F})$ and humid.
 If duct work is connected to the reactivation outlet, it should be insulated and sloped down and away from the unit.
 This will prevent condensed moisture from accumulating at the reactivation outlet.